shrigulhane100/Handwritten-digits-classification-PyTorch/README.md

 ## 2. Create and Activate the Environment

-For Windows users, these following commands need to be executed from the **Anaconda prompt** as opposed to a Windows terminal window.
+For Windows users, the following commands need to be executed from the **Anaconda prompt** as opposed to a Windows terminal window.
 For Mac, a normal terminal window will work.

 #### Git and version control
 These instructions also assume you have `git` installed for working with Github from a terminal window, but if you do not, you can download that first with the command: